AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 ### The difference between private and public AdGuard DNS

-Here is a simple comparison of features available in public AdGuard DNS and private AdGuard DNS servers.
+Here is a simple comparison of features available in public and private AdGuard DNS.

 | Public AdGuard DNS  | Private AdGuard DNS |
 | ----------- | ----------- |